Feminist theology: Gender and God

 Others who practice feminist spirituality may instead adhere to a feminist re-interpretation of Western monotheistic traditions.
 In those cases, the notion of God as having a male gender is rejected, and God is not referred to using male pronouns.
 Feminist spirituality may also object to images of God that they perceive as authoritarian, parental, or disciplinarian, instead emphasizing "maternal" attributes such as nurturing, acceptance, and creativity.

 Carol P. Christ is the author of the widely reprinted essay "Why Women Need the Goddess", which argues in favor of the concept of there having been an ancient religion of a supreme goddess.
-This essay was presented as the keynote address to an audience of over 500 at the "Great Goddess Re-emerging" conference at the University of California at Santa Cruz in the spring of 1978, and was first published in Heresies: The Great Goddess Issue (1978), pgs.
+This essay was presented as the keynote address to an audience of over 500 at the "Great Goddess Re-emerging" conference at the University of California, Santa Cruz in the spring of 1978, and was first published in Heresies: The Great Goddess Issue (1978), pgs.
 8–13.
 Carol P. Christ also co-edited the classic feminist religion anthologies Weaving the Visions: New Patterns in Feminist Spirituality (1989) and Womanspirit Rising (1979/1989); the latter included her essay Why Women Need the Goddess.

-The Latter-Day Saint movement is unique among Christian denominations in that it affirms the existence of a Divine Feminine as a part of its core doctrine.
+The Latter-Day Saint movement is unique among denominations in that it affirms the existence of a Divine Feminine as a part of its core doctrine.
 The Latter-Day Saint Divine Feminine is called "Heavenly Mother".
 While Latter-day Saints do not pray to Heavenly Mother, she is considered to be the wife of Heavenly Father and therefore His equal in heaven, according to "The Family: A Proclamation to the World"'s description of husbands and wives as equal partners.